 Cataracts can start with a very gradual decrease in your ability to see the brilliance and vibrancy of colors, or they can cause your vision to blur.
 If cataracts are left untreated, they will continue to progress and make everyday activities, such as driving or reading, more and more difficult.
 Early detection of cataracts by your local optometrist or our surgeons can detect the presence, and severity, of cataracts.
 The “film” that patients may experience in their vision with cataracts is not treatable with eyedrops, and cataract removal is the only means available to restore vision.

-The decision to have cataract surgery starts with a personalized evaluation by one of our expertly-trained and board-certified ophthalmologists.
+The decision to have cataract surgery in Springfield MO starts with a personalized evaluation by one of our expertly-trained and board-certified ophthalmologists.
 We will examine each eye thoroughly to determine if cataracts are the primary cause of blurry vision.
 There are many conditions of the human body that can affect your eyesight, but if it is determined that cataracts are causing a loss of vision, your surgeon will discuss with you the various treatment options available.

 All cataract surgeries require removal of the cataract by use of phacoemulsification and/or femtosecond laser-assisted cataract surgery.
 This painless phacoemulsification process uses gentle ultrasound waves to remove the hardened cataract.
 The painless femtosecond laser can also be used to soften cataracts.
 Once the cataract is removed, a synthetic intraocular lens implant (IOL) is used to replace your natural lens.
 The IOL, based upon previous calculations and measurements taken at your initial evaluation, will help to correct your vision at distance, near, or both.